jlquaccia/jq2016/_portfolio/blocitoff.md

 ## Solution

 With Blocitoff you can get your tasks done and stay motivated knowing that each task has a limited amount of time to be completed.
-This makes checking things off your todo list fun and ultimately makes you a better person for living up to your word.
+This makes checking things off your todo list fun and ultimately makes you a better person.

 ## Results

 The results were quite positive.
-Although Blocitoff is a very simple web application it was received well by the users that tested on.
+Although Blocitoff is a very simple web application it was received well by the users that tested it.

 ## Conclusion

-Blocitoff works because it helps to motivate and organize your daily routine.
+Blocitoff works because it helps to motivate you and organize your daily routine.
 I feel the rake automation greatly enhances the experience and prompts the user to try harder.
-This project has taught me a lot about Rails and has strengthened my fundamental knowledge as web developer that I will surely carry forward with me in the future.
+This project has taught me a lot about Rails and has strengthened my fundamental knowledge as a web developer.
+I will surely carry forward this knowledge with me in the future.